 Age restrictions: 5+

-Please arrive 5-10 minutes before your booking time to allow us to check you in at our reception desk.
+Please arrive at least 5-10 minutes before your booking time to allow us to check you in at our reception desk.

-If you have specific dietary requirements please let us know at least 7 days ahead of your booking.
-Given adequate notice we can cater for gluten free, dairy free and vegan diets.
+If you have dietary requirements please let us know at least 7 days ahead of your booking.
+Given adequate notice we can cater gluten & dairy free.

 Glenside Hospital Museum's extensive collection of objects, images and history collected since 1984 from several hospitals including Bristol's purpose built psychiatric hospital, which had a brief spell as Beaufort War Hospital during the First World War and the Stoke Park Colony of learning disability hospitals.